How To Put On Lace Front Wig

-Step 1: Begin by applying rubbing alcohol along thee hairline.
+Step 1: Begin by applying rubbing alcohol along the hairline.
 This is to remove any oils or makeup that may interfere with the function of the glue.
-If your skin is sensitive or you don’t want to use rubbing alcohol, there are plenty of alternative products in the market that you can use.
+If your skin is sensitive or you don’t want to use rubbing alcohol, there are plenty of alternative products on the market that you can use.

-Step 3: Part the hair with a comb, just above your ear and cut the excess lace around the hairline and your ear.
-It is important to be very careful when cutting the lace since you don’t want to damage the wig.
+Step 3: Part the hair with a comb, just above your ear, and cut the excess lace around the hairline and your ear.
+It is important to be very careful when cutting the lace since you don’t want to damage the lace front wig.

 Step 4: Apply the glue along the edges of the stocking cap, but be careful not to apply the glue on your hair.

 Step 5: Use the cool setting on the blow-dryer to blow-dry the glue.

 Step 6: Put the lace onto the glue and make any necessary adjustments to make sure the wig is in your desired spot.

 Step 7: Once the wig is installed, you can then use rubbing alcohol to dab at the edge of the hairline to remove any excess glue from the hairline.